 Reminder to perform a Warm Handoff.
 Thank you!

 Keep this reminder short and to the point.
-You’ve already established the policy, and most folks will recognize the benefits.
+You’ve already established the expectation, and most folks will recognize the benefits.
 You don’t need to re-convince them, you just need to remind them.

 Still Not Convinced?